GameBuilder202/qASM/DOCS.md

 ```
 op <operands>
 ```
-Where `op` is the name/opcode, operands may include `crn`, which specifies a specific classical register `n`, or an immediate literal valu, or a memory address with optional align and offset.
+Where `op` is the name/opcode, operands may include `crn`, which specifies a specific classical register `n`, or an immediate literal value, or a memory address with optional align and offset.
 These behave basically as you would expect if you have normal assembly experience.
-Also, all operands have the source and destination oparands separate (destination operand first).
+Also, (almost) all operands have the source and destination oparands separate (destination operand first).

 List of currently implemented classical instructions:

-*Note: Source operand can only be a register, memory address, or an identifier, but the other arguments can be an immediate, register, memory address, or identifier.*
+*Note: Destination operand can only be a register, memory address, or an identifier, but the other arguments can be an immediate, register, memory address, or identifier.*

 | `op`   | Operation/value on/of destination register |
 | ------ | ----------- |